Stagecoach agrees rival £595m takeover in blow to National Express merger plans

 Stagecoach is now backing a sale to investor DWS Infrastructure for 105p a share in cash and has pulled its support for the National Express tie-up.

-Transport group Stagecoach has ditched its support for a £1.9 billion merger with National Express and agreed to a higher rival £595 million takeover.
+Transport firm Stagecoach has backed a £595 million takeover by German investment group DWS, scuppering plans by National Express for a £1.9 billion tie-up with the bus giant.

-Stagecoach said it is recommending an acquisition by investor DWS Infrastructure for 105p a share in cash and has withdrawn support for the National Express bid, which valued Stagecoach at around £437 million.
+Stagecoach said it is recommending a rival higher bid by investor DWS Infrastructure for 105p a share in cash and has ditched its support for the National Express offer.

+Shares in the bus group surged by nearly 40% on the takeover U-turn, with the DWS bid marking a significant improvement on National Express’s offer, which valued Stagecoach at around £470 million.

+Stagecoach agreed to the National Express deal in December, which would have seen its shareholders take a 25% stake in the enlarged group.

-The National Express and Stagecoach tie-up – which was agreed in December – is being investigated by the Competition and Markets Authority (CMA), which served a so-called initial enforcement order in January stopping the firms from combining operations or selling any UK businesses while it probes the deal.
+But since then, the Competition and Markets Authority (CMA) launched an investigation into the deal and served a so-called initial enforcement order in January stopping the firms from combining operations or selling any UK businesses while it carries out the probe.

-Stagecoach said the DWS bid offers greater certainty for investors and employees, with overall headcount in frontline operational roles expected to remain the same, as well as the retention of Stagecoach’s existing headquarter functions.
+Stagecoach said the DWS bid offers greater certainty for investors and employees, with only a “very small” number of head office staff set to be affected and no changes expected to frontline workers and drivers.

+The National Express merger was expected to see around 50 roles cut across the head offices, IT and corporate departments of the two firms, as well as some overlapping senior management positions, while the head office was set to move from Perth to Birmingham.

-It added the new deal will also provide continuity at the top, with senior bosses set to remain in post.
+Stagecoach added the new deal will also provide continuity at the top, with senior bosses – including chief executive Martin Griffiths – set to remain in post.

+Under the National Express deal, National Express chief executive Ignacio Garat would have taken on the top role within the merged firm.

+Speaking to the PA news agency, Mr Griffiths said the deal with DWS was “positive for employees and creates more certainty”.

+He added it would have been a “long and quite arduous process” with the CMA on the National Express deal.

-Martin Griffiths, chief executive of Stagecoach, said: “The proposed offer presents a major opportunity to maximise the significant growth potential ahead as governments seek to deliver economic recovery, level up communities, provide better health outcomes for citizens, and transition to a net-zero future.
+Mr Griffiths said the offer from DWS “presents a major opportunity to maximise the significant growth potential ahead”.

-“We believe it will open a new and exciting chapter for Stagecoach, backed by a team who share our vision for a more sustainable future.”

-The DWS offer marks a 37% premium to Stagecoach’s closing share price of 76.55p on Tuesday.

-It also significantly tops the National Express offer, which was worth just over 69.34p a share.
+The DWS offer marks a 37% premium to Stagecoach’s closing share price of 76.55p on Tuesday and significantly tops the National Express offer, which was worth 69.34p a share.

-The offer from National Express would have given Stagecoach’s shareholders a 25% stake in the enlarged £1.9 billion business.
+National Express – which also saw shares lift nearly 10% on news of the rival DWS bid – called on investors to “take no action” and said it would make a further announcement in due course.

 DWS already has a number of long-term infrastructure investments in the UK, such as Yorkshire Water owner Kelda and Peel Ports, as well as in other European transport groups, including Belgian public bus operator Hansea.